 The John Mutz Philanthropic Leadership Institute identifies and develops transformational philanthropic leaders in Indiana.
 This cohort-based program provides a continuing education experience that prepares future leaders for board and executive roles at foundations and corporations serving communities across Indiana.
 With each Mutz Institute cohort, we aim to:

 Financial constraints should not be barriers for participants.
-In collaboration with The Putnam County Community Foundation, the Mutz Institute Class of 2021 pooled resources to establish an endowment for future participants.
+In collaboration with The Putnam County Community Foundation, Mutz Alums established an endowment for future participants.
 Please contribute today to ensure equitable access for decades to come at www.pcfoundation.org/donate-mutz.

-The Mutz Institute is named after IPA founder John M. Mutz, whose life exemplifies philanthropy, citizenship, and excellence.
+The Mutz Institute is named after one of IPA's founding members, John M. Mutz, whose life exemplifies philanthropy, citizenship, and excellence.
 John Mutz has been president of Lilly Endowment Inc., Lt.
 Governor of Indiana, and a corporate CEO.
 Go here to learn more about this Indiana visionary.

 Excellent candidates for the Mutz Institute are senior leaders and board members in philanthropy, as well as those seeking to hold executive roles in the future.
 This includes public sector officials and high-potential individuals at foundations, corporations, and nonprofit organizations.

 The Mutz Institute seeks a diverse class of individuals with a wide range of experiences.
 Successful applicants will possess self-motivation and strong character.
 They will have achieved recognition for service in their community or performance in the field of philanthropy and will have shown a willingness to serve others.
 Successful candidates should demonstrate the potential for future success and service to their communities, as well as a willingness to translate the program's benefits into a greater level of participation in philanthropic organizations.